Gattermeier/curated/podcasts.md

 A fascinating, excellent show about curiosity.
 Where sound illuminates ideas, and the boundaries blur between science, philosophy, and human experience.
 - Planet Money
 The economy, explained, with stories and surprises.
 - Today Explained
 Daily news explainer by VOX
 - The Economist
 Trends and tales from around the world, current affairs, business and finance—as well as science and technology.
 - Shortwave
-New discoveries, everyday mysteries, and the science behind the headlines — all in about 10 minutes
+New discoveries, everyday mysteries, and the science behind the headlines — all in about 10 minutes.
 - The Indicator
 A quick hit of insight into work, business, the economy, and everything else, by the people behind Planet Money
 - Intelligence Squared
 - The Moth
 - Sci Fri